There's nothing in your cart yet.

 Let’s dive in and see exactly what you get with KioWare Kiosk Management.

-Starting with device organization, there are two ways to organize devices.
-The first is by Project.
-At the top, you have a Site.
-Within a Site there are Projects, and within Projects are your devices.
+Starting with device organization, there are three assets viewable from the browser-based server console - the site as a whole, groups, and kiosks.
+At the top, you have a site.
+Within a site, there are groups, and within those groups are your kiosks.

 An essential piece of KioWare Kiosk Management is remote monitoring, which assures you that your devices are up and running, and notifies you when there’s an issue.